Permanent Closure Requirements for Underground Storage Tank with Single-Walled Components

 Outreach

-The State Water Board and the UPAs continue outreach efforts to notify owners and operators of single-walled USTs to ensure compliance with the December 31, 2025 permanent closure deadline.
-As part of these efforts, the State Water Board, in partnership with the U.S. Environmental Protection Agency and their contractor, Tellus, is actively engaging with single-walled UST owners and operators about the approaching deadline and available funding opportunities.
-Additionally, the State Water Board is working closely with UPAs to monitor and track the remaining single-walled USTs statewide, ensuring the effective allocation of resources in advance of the December 31, 2025 deadline.
+The State Water Board and the UPAs continue to work with owners and operators of single-walled USTs to ensure compliance with the December 31, 2025 permanent closure deadline.
+As part of these efforts, the State Water Board, in partnership with the U.S. Environmental Protection Agency and their contractor, Tellus Civic Science, is actively engaging with single-walled UST owners and operators about the past due deadline and available funding opportunities.

-List of Facilities with Single-Walled Tank and/or Piping
+Map of Facilities with a Single-Walled Tank and/or Piping

 Questions or Comments

-For more information regarding the requirements for USTs with single-walled components or a complete list of UST facilities with single-walled components, please contact:
+For more information regarding the requirements for USTs with single-walled components or a complete list of UST facilities with single-walled components, please visit the Office of Enforcement, Single-Walled UST website: Permanent Closure Requirements for Single-Walled USTs

 Jenna Hartman, REHS